Skip to main content

 • Dr. Adam Myers, senior vice president and chief clinical transformation officer, Blue Cross Blue Shield Association, set the stage: “Severe maternal morbidity rates are consistently higher in black, Latina and Asian women, compared with white women, regardless of age or type of insurance.
 And these rates have risen by 9% for all racial and ethnic groups in both Blue Cross and Blue Shield commercially insured and Medicaid populations between 2018 and 2020.
 The reality is stark.
 It’s somewhat overwhelming to think about how to impact the complexity of this given the reality that only about 20% of health outcomes are directly associated with traditional healthcare that we provide and support.
 And 80% are structural issues and outside of the healthcare system … If we want to mitigate these disparities, we have to think broadly and comprehensively.”

-2. Maternal health is about more than physically delivering a baby, and it’s not just a timeline-based consideration, said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+2. Maternal health is about more than physically delivering a baby, and it’s not just a timeline-based consideration, said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.

 • Inglis said it’s important to consider the family makeup of the person giving birth.
 “Postpartum isn’t just a few weeks,” Inglis said.
 “We know it’s really that whole year after the birth of a child, and what that does to mental health, physical health, social needs, the family dynamic.
 The family unit is different for everyone.”